Ten Facts about Uranus

 Uranus is the third largest planet in the Solar System

-Uranus has a diameter of 50,724 km kilometers (31,518 miles).
-It is one of the gas giants, the four largest planets in the Solar System.
+Uranus has a diameter of 50,724 kilometers (31,518 miles).
+It is one of the outer planets, the four largest planets in the Solar System.
 These are Jupiter, Saturn, Uranus and Neptune.
-They are the four farthest planets from the Sun so are known as the outer planets.
 Uranus is slightly larger than its neighbour Neptune (49,244 kilometers / 30,599 miles) but much smaller than its other neighbour Saturn (120,536 km / 74,898 miles).

 Uranus hasn't always been called Uranus